caelyx/caelyx.github.io/_posts/2016-02-07-feds-don-t-need-crypto-backdoors-to-spy-your-tv-and-toothbrush-will-do.md

 external-link: http://arstechnica.com/tech-policy/2016/02/feds-dont-need-crypto-backdoors-to-spy-your-tv-and-toothbrush-will-do/
 ---

-While various US agencies have made noise about the "Going Dark" problem[^fn1], the Berkman Center for Internet and Society has pointed out that there are many new data sources available to them under subpoena, which should more than compensate.
+While various US agencies have made noise about the "Going Dark" problem, the Berkman Center for Internet and Society has pointed out that there are many new data sources available to them under subpoena, which should more than compensate.
 The report is called [*Don't Panic.
 Making Progress on the Going Dark Debate*][pdf] (PDF).
 The full report is about 37 pages (and I've only skimmed it so far), but seems worthwhile.

 The [Ars Technica summary][ars] puts it succinctly: